 Intelsat added it was in contact with impacted customers while it assessed its “fleet’s capacity” and worked with third party providers to “mitigate service interruptions”.

-The US Space Forces website for sharing orbital data noted official agency S4S had confirmed the satellite had broken up and was “tracking around 20 associated pieces,” though noted there were no “immediate threats” observed as of a social media post yesterday.
+Agency the US Space Forces confirmed the satellite had broken up and was “tracking around 20 associated pieces”, though noted there were no “immediate threats” observed as of a social media post yesterday.

-IS-33e was a high throughput satellite (HTS) in GEO orbit, which had come into service at the start of 2017.
+IS-33e was a GEO high throughput satellite (HTS) which went into service at the start of 2017.

 At the time of launch Intelsat noted it would expand its HTS in the C, Ku and Ka bands to Europe, the Middle East, Africa, APAC, Mediterranean and Indian Ocean regions.